mtsmn/IoT/im_vir_calculations.md

 The advanced calculation options include the following formulas:

-**Tip:** For some of the formulas, you can choose a period length or a number of datapoints to include.
-If your data flows at a consistent frequency, a time window might be a good choice.
-If the data is collected sporadically or unevenly, it might be best to use number of datapoints because the time window is difficult to predict.
+**Tip:** For some of the formulas you have the option to choose a period length or a number of datapoints to include.
+If you know that your data flows at a consistent frequency, a time window might be a good choice.
+If the data is collected sporadically or unevenly, it might be best to use number of datapoints, because the time window is difficult to predict.

 <table>
 <thead>